How I learned the ancient alpaca weaving techniques of my Peruvian ancestors with the Women Weavers of Chinchero.

 Our welcome into the weavers’ collective included a smile and a mug of coca-leaf tea.
 I can’t think of a friendlier gesture at these soaring altitudes!
 (Coca eases its affects.)
 Chinchero, a rural Quechua weaving town not far from Cusco, sits comfortably (but nauseatingly) at over 3,700 metres above sea level.
 That’s high, and nausea can be an effect of altitude.

-Just to begin, as an aside: if you’re not able to visit Chinchero if ever you’re in Peru, it’s worth visiting the Center for Traditional Textiles in Cusco, which promotes the tradition’s survival and ensures 80 percent of any funds raised go to the Center’s weavers themselves, who come from 10 communities, including Chinchero.
+(As an aside: if you’re not able to visit Chinchero if ever you’re in Peru, it’s worth visiting the Center for Traditional Textiles in Cusco, which promotes the tradition’s survival and ensures 80 percent of any funds raised go to the Center’s weavers themselves, who come from 10 communities, including Chinchero.)

 The altitude is no problem for the locals, who have adapted to life in these oxygen-depleted mountain conditions.
 The descendants of the Incas in this region still carry out many of their ancient practices, including farming and weaving.
 Female weavers, in particular, have worked traditionally in the area for centuries, with techniques passed down from generation to generation.

 To encourage female financial independence and cultural conservation, the practice has seen a rise in recent years.
 The teaching aspect helps in preservation and weavers start young; workshops are held for village girls after school and on weekends.
 And although the weaving in these regions is associated with women, elsewhere in the country (Lake Titicaca, for example), it’s normal to find communities of male weavers.
 Before the demonstration, we all stared intently at the various items on display.